billy-inn/billy-inn.github.io/source/_posts/2016-04-26-gsoc-2016-inferring-infobox-template-class-mappings-from-wikipedia-and-wikidata.markdown

 - Experiments:
     - Based on existing mappings in English, to create mappings for Chinese.
 	- Evaluations: try this approach on some other languages which have some existing mappings.
 (In progress)

+**Week 5 (6.5-6.11)**

+- Learn the difference between infoboxes and macro templates and try to filter the macro templates.
+- More experiments.
+- Start to write a summary about the progress so far.